LakeYS/Dishorde/README.md

-# 7 Days to Die for Discord
+# 7 Days to Die Discord Integration
 This project is currently a work-in-progress.
 More information will be available here soon.

+# How to Install
+Coming soon.